SoftwareSandbox/coderetreat-kotlin/dittle.md

 ⚅ . . . . . ⚅
 ⚅ . . . . . ⚅
 ```
-Right continues rolling and has reached one of their dice to the opposition's back rank, scoring 6.
+Right continues tilting and has reached one of their dice to the opposition's back rank, scoring 6.
 ```
 ⚅ . . . . . ⚅
 ⚅ . . ⚄ . . .